sailfish-spotify/hutspot/docs/installation.md

 Hutspot is available on [openrepos.net](https://openrepos.net/content/wdehoog/hutspot) and can also be downloaded from [OBS]( https://api.merproject.org/package/binaries/home:wdehoog:hutspot/hutspot?repository=sailfish_latest_armv7hl).

+Stable versions are put on openrepos.net.
+Development versions are available on the OBS repository.

 ### Install from rpm file
 Download the latest rpm and install it for example with: